davideuez/dncs-lab/README.md

 What does this code mean?

-1. Installing tcpdump for debug and sniffing purposes
+1. Install tcpdump for debug and sniffing purposes
 2. Add IP address to the interface and set it "up"
 3. Delete the default gateway
-4. Sets the default gateway on router-1
+4. Set the default gateway on router-1

 ## HOST-B